victoriamartins/victoriamartins/README.md

 ### Hey, I'm Victória!

-👩‍💻 I'm almost graduating in Computer Science, and I worked on two undergraduate research projects about Machine Learning during graduation.
+👩‍💻 I'm a Computer Scientist, and I worked on Machine Learning projects during graduation.

 🔍 As my final assignment, I made a prototype of a mobile application for fine motor skill improvement after a UX research process.
 You can check it [here at Figma](https://www.figma.com/file/lT8J78eEVur6jFRCSmFTRE/tcc-2.0?node-id=0%3A1&t=qbzoDa7vsbfdLWij-1).